averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

 - **AzureRmWebAppDeployment**.
 This task will take the downloaded build artifact and deploy it to our API app in Azure.

 - **PowerShell task** to parse the Swagger file.
-This task will parse our Swagger JSON and extract things like the name, display name etc of our API.
+This task will parse our Swagger JSON file and extract things like the name, display name etc of our API.
 It happened to me before that a Dev guy would come up with a name, we would setup the pipeline but once the business saw the name they wanted it changed so I had to change my pipeline or my variables.
 Now, if the Dev guy changes something in the Swagger file it will get processed and the API in APIM will change automatically.

 - **Create/Update API** task to create or update our API in APIM.
 This task will create or update the API in APIM based on the Swagger file and also set different API policies for dev, uat and prod.
 This task will also update the API in APIM in case the Dev guy will create new API methods or remove API methods.